agordeev/Dockerfiles/README.md

 * Description: Download and compiled vapor on Linux.
 Can be used by a developer to develop web site or/and REST Api.

-If you have your vapor sources projects are on`/Volumes/Sources/vapor/projects` you must declare in the `File Sharing` like this:
+If you have your vapor sources projects are on`/Volumes/Sources/vapor/projects` you must declare this folder in the `File Sharing` like this:

 ![image](https://cloud.githubusercontent.com/assets/1082222/20648514/a84229a0-b4a9-11e6-9ef5-ed31d1fbab4c.png)